CAD-Recode: Reverse Engineering CAD Code from Point Clouds: CAD Representation as Code

+The training of current CAD sketch-extrude reverse engineering methods~\cite{wu2021deepcad, multicad, khan2024cad, dupont2024transcad, ma2024draw} predominantly rely on datasets collected from CAD model repositories~\cite{koch2019abc,cc3d,willis2021fusion}.
+Considerable efforts are required to parse the CAD models from their original proprietary representations to a suitable one for deep learning~\cite{wu2021deepcad, willis2021fusion}.
+As a result, existing datasets are restricted not only in scale, but also in control over the design features and patterns included in training.

-To address these limitations, we develop a synthetic data generation pipeline that leverages CadQuery~\cite{cadquery} to generate a dataset of one million CAD models in the form of sketch-extrude sequences written in Python CadQuery code.
-Some examples of this dataset are shown in Figure~\ref{fig:synthetic_data}.
-Our proposed pipeline combines random parametric sketch-extrude sequences with topological and geometrical heuristics ensuring the validity and diversity of the resulting CAD models.
-The modularity of CAD features is incorporated by utilizing both low-level primitives and their abstractions, as well as reusing design elements within the generated sequences.
-While our synthetic dataset does not include sequences from real CAD models, it offers significant control over the features and design patterns to which the network is exposed during training.
-An algorithm outlining the steps of this data generation pipeline is provided in the supplementary materials.
-It is important to note that, in this work, we focus on some modularity aspects (\ie, reusing point coordinates, extrusion planes, and abstracting basic shapes like boxes and cylinders).
-Further modularity features (\eg, reusing functions corresponding to arbitrary CAD parts, additional CAD operations) can also be integrated in the future by incorporating appropriate validation heuristics.
+To address these limitations, we propose to procedurally generate a training dataset of one million CAD models in the form of sketch-extrude sequences written in Python CadQuery~\cite{cadquery} code.
+Our proposed pipeline randomly generates sketch and CAD operation parameters guided by topological and geometrical heuristics to ensure control over the amount of generated models and the features in the generated codes.
+The algorithm outlining the steps of this generation pipeline is provided in the supplementary materials along with further statistical analysis of the generated dataset.
+The modularity of CAD features is incorporated by utilizing both low-level primitives (\ie circles, lines, and arcs) and their abstractions (\ie boxes, cylinders, and rectangles) as well as reusing design elements within the generated sequences.
+In this work, we focus on some aspects of modularity (\ie, reusing point coordinates, extrusion planes, and abstracting basic shapes such as boxes and cylinders).
+Further modularity features (\eg, reusing functions corresponding to arbitrary CAD parts, additional CAD operations) can also be integrated in the future.
+Note that although our generated dataset does not include sequences from human-designed CAD models, it offers significant control over the features and design patterns to which the network is exposed during training.
+Examples of generated CAD models are shown in~\Cref{fig:synthetic_data}.

-Building on the introduced CAD code representation and synthetic data outlined in the previous section, this section introduces \modelname, our proposed model for predicting CAD sketch-extrude sequences as code from input point clouds.
+Building on the introduced CAD code representation and generated training dataset outlined in the previous section, this section introduces \modelname, our proposed model for predicting CAD sketch-extrude sequences as code from input 3D point clouds.
 We formalize the problem of CAD code prediction, describe the architecture of \modelname, and detail its training and inference processes.